 I started with 4 strings of beads.
 I used a crimping bead and fed all four strings through, and then crimped.
 I did this at both ends so that the beads wouldn't come flying off.
-Twisted Bracelet

-Beading Tutorial: Seed Bead Netting Stitch Flat netting is one of my favorite beading techniques.
+Beaded Jewelry Making.
+Beading Tutorial: Seed Bead Netting Stitch.
+Flat netting is one of my favorite beading techniques.

 It’s fun and easy, and totally versatile, although not in quite the same way as other flat stitches.
 Netting can only be stitched and used in so many ways, but the combinations of bead types and quantities create endless possibilities.
 Netting is an expanded variation of peyote stitch.
 Beading Tutorials.
 Want to learn the art of off-loom beadwork, or master your new beading skills?

 You can find free, basic Beading Tutorials here on Inspirational Beading every month.
 You can also try the Bead Spotlight segment for some recommended projects using the bead of the month, and Wear It Twice for projects inspired by the necklace of the month.
 For information on copyrights and how tutorials can be used, please see the About page.
 Want to share a tutorial on Inspirational Beading?

 Headpins are sold in different lengths.
 The most common length to use is 2”(5cm).
 Some projects though require longer headpins.
 What you need: headpinsbeads of your choiceflat or chain nose pliersround nose plierswire or side cutterssafety glasses (optional) If you are using this technique to make earrings, make both earrings step-by-step together to ensure they are the same length.
 Step 1: Slide the beads onto your headpin in the desired order.
 Step 2: Bend the headpin 80 to 90 degrees directly above the bead using your hands.
 Step 3: Grip the headpin with your round nose pliers as close to the bead as possible.
 Step 4: Start making the loop by bending the headpin CLOCKWISE around the nose of your pliers.
 Step 5: Bend the tail of the headpin until it has formed a complete loop.
 Beginner Bead Stringing Resources and Free Projects.

-Free Project: Woodsy "A wise old owl sat on an oak The more he saw the less he spoke The less he spoke the more he heard Why aren't we like that wise old bird?
+Free Project: Woodsy.
+"A wise old owl sat on an oak The more he saw the less he spoke The less he spoke the more he heard Why aren't we like that wise old bird?

 We’re sharing steps for crafting colorful jewelry beads using the Ugandan method of rolling paper scraps (we used a 2012 On Top of Things Desktop Calendar).
 Why search for the perfect accessory, when you can make it yourself?
 Paper Beads What you’ll need: A used page from a Desktop Calendar, thin drinking straws (the size of coffee stirrers), tape, a long ruler (preferably one that measures at least 24 inches), pencil or pen, scissors, glue and some sort of string or ribbon if you are making a bracelet or necklace 1.
 2. 3.